CR-Gjx/cr-gjx.github.io/_pages/about.md

   - /about.html
 ---

+- I am now a Research Scientist at Google Research Australia, aiming to improve the inference efficiency of current large foundation models or propose efficient foundation model architectures.

-- I am now a PostDoc at the University of Tokyo, advised by Dr. [Shane Gu](https://sites.google.com/view/gugurus) and Prof. [Yutaka Matsuo](http://ymatsuo.com/index.html).
+- I was a PostDoc at the University of Tokyo, advised by Dr. [Shane Gu](https://sites.google.com/view/gugurus) and Prof. [Yutaka Matsuo](http://ymatsuo.com/index.html).

 - I was a Ph.D. student in the Computer Science Department at The University of Sydney, advised by Prof. [Dacheng Tao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/dacheng-tao.html) and Dr. [Mingming Gong](https://mingming-gong.github.io/).